klinhtran/ubyssey.ca/SETUP_DOCKER.md

 Follow the instructions here.
 This will require you to create a docker account if you do not already have one. https://docs.docker.com/

-*If setting up on linux, all docker and docker-compose commands should be preceeded with sudo.*se
+*If setting up on linux, all docker and docker-compose commands should be preceeded with sudo.*

 cd into the root directory for both your ubyssey.ca and dispatch repos, this is */ubyssey-dev* if you followed the ubyssey Mac|Windows installation instructions, and run the following command